MLA is most commonly used in Literature, Arts & Humanities.

 Article in a periodical

-Format: Author's name.
+Format: Author's last name, first name.
 "Title of the article."
 Journal Title, Volume, Issue, Date of publication, pages.

 Example: Fuller, Graham.
 "Brute Force."
 Film Comment, vol. 39, 2000, pp. 35-37.